-ВМР Status Activities in current reporting period Measurable goal Department / Person Responsible Due Date completed or projected completion date Additional details 6-1 Develop/implement formal employee training program Complete/ongoing Initial general awareness stormwater training conducted this year.
-Initial training EHS Jul 1, 2019 July 2019 Annual training is captured in EHS Spill Prevention, Control, and Counter- Measures (SPCC) training 6-2 Implement MS4 property and operations maintenance Complete/ongoing EHS/FOBS/NEMO/CLEAR Jul 1, 2018 July 2020 Parks and open space:Integrated pestmanagement (IPM)approach is used formanagement of all turf oncampus.Pet waste management:Pet waste management:Pet waste management:Pet waste management:Pet waste management:Pet waste management:Uconn has installed Canadagoose deterrent wires onMirror Lake, whichdischarges to Roberts BrooSince installation, no geesehave been residing at thelake.Buildings and facilities:Storage of petroleum andother products is covered apart of annual facilities stafttraining.Vehicles and equipment:Storage of vehicles withleaks, and washing ofvehicles:Motor Pool +Public Safety are the twolocations that maintain aDEEP MIU General Permit

-(GP drains connected to WPCF).
+6-1 Develop/implement formal employee training program Complete/ongoing Initial general awareness stormwater training conducted this year.
+Initial training EHS Jul 1, 2019 July 2019 Annual training is captured in EHS Spill Prevention, Control, and Counter- Measures (SPCC) training 6-2 Implement MS4 property and operations maintenance Complete/ongoing EHS/FOBS/NEMO/CLEAR Jul 1, 2018 July 2020 Parks and open space: Integrated pest management (IPM) approach is used for management of all turf on campus.
+Pet waste management: Pet walking is not widely practiced on the UConn campus.
+Waterfowl management: UConn has installed Canada goose deterrent wires on Mirror Lake, which discharges to Roberts Brook.
+However, some of these have been removed in the past year due to deterioration.
+Since then, a small number (<25) geese have been observed in or around the lake.
+This will be addressed in the upcoming year.
+Buildings and facilities: Storage of petroleum and other products is covered as part of annual facilities staff training.
+Vehicles and equipment: Storage of vehicles with leaks, and washing of vehicles: Motor Pool + Public Safety are the two locations that maintain a DEEP MIU General Permit (GP drains connected to WPCF).
 Campus wide we prohibit vehicle washing per our Stormwater Plan.

 Motor Pool addresses leaking vehicles that are owned by the University and repair as necessary and/or vehicles/equipment is serviced by an outside contractor.
 Leaf management: Prevent deposition of leaves in catch basins etc. Leaves are currently collected in the fall, temporarily stored on the Depot Campus, and then hauled off-site by Willimantic Waste.
 6-3 Implement coordination with interconnected MS4s Complete Contact has been made with the Town of Mansfield engineers to discuss how interconnections will be handled Not applicable EHS-Enviro Not specified July 2017 6-4 Develop/implement program to control other sources of pollutants to the MS4 n/a EHS/FOBS/NEMO/CLEAR Not specified Given the nature of the campus and the MS4 system, it is not expected that there will be any other significant sources of pollutants to the MS4 6-5 Evaluate additional measures for discharges to impaired waters n/a EHS/FOBS/NEMO/CLEAR Not specified The UConn campus has a separate sanitary and stormwater system, so no other discharges to impaired waters are expected.
 6-6 Track projects that disconnect DCIA Complete NEMO/CLEAR has tracked projects that disconnect DCIA Spreadsheet NEMO/CLEAR Jul 1, 2017 July 2017